shairubin/drone-experiments/README.md

 12. rospack depends1 py-control-with-mavros -- verify you get all the packages above
 13. now you should be able to run the rosrun command above

-## Collecting Diagnostics
+## Collecting Diagnostics and messages
 1. Set up development environment as above
-2. open one more uxterm
+2. Open one more uxterm
-3. In this uxterm do 'source ~/catkin_ws/src/my_scripts/catkin.sh'
+3. In this uxterm do *source ~/catkin_ws/src/my_scripts/catkin.sh*
 4. start collecting data from /Diagnostics topic.
 In a seperate directory do: 'rosbag record -O <bag filename> /diagnostics'
-5. Do the  Sample run as above
+5. Do the  Sample/DEMO run as above
-6. once Sample run finished - stop collecting (CTRL-C)
+6. Once Sample run finished - stop collecting (CTRL-C)
-7. now extract Diagnostics data into CSV files: 'rosrun diagnostic_analysis export_csv.py <bag filename>.bag -d .'.
+7. Extract Diagnostics data into CSV files: 'rosrun diagnostic_analysis export_csv.py <bag filename>.bag -d .'.
 You will get an 'output' file
+8. On another note *rostopic echo <topic name>* will print messages